fhirschmann/penchy/docs/arch.rst

 selected (full or in part) by other elements as input.
 Such an output can be used by several elements and must be persistent because of this (don't use generators!).
-Analogously, many outputs can be used the input of an element.
+Analogously the outputs of many elements can be used as the input of an element.

 The output is produced when ``run`` is called on an element and likewise fed to ``run`` of the element that needs this output.